LNP-WG/lnp-node/doc/demo-alpha.4/README.md

 node1_uri=$(lnp1-cli info | awk '/node_id/ {print $2"@172.1.0.11"}')
 ```

-## demo
+## Demo

-Once you completed either of the setups above and the two nodes are up and running, you can proceed to the actual demo.
+Once you have completed either of the setups above and the two nodes are up and running, you can proceed to the actual demo.

-### create a channel
+### Create a channel
-Our task will be to connect the two nodes as peers and create a lightning channel between them.
+Our task will be to connect the two nodes as peers and create a Lightning channel between them.

 First, we connect the nodes as peers:
 ```bash=